sunil1289/Expense-tracker-api/README.md

 💰 Expense Tracker REST API
 A RESTful API built with Spring Boot for tracking expenses.
 This project uses PostgreSQL as the relational database and JdbcTemplate for database interactions.
-We’ve added JSON Web Token (JWT) authentication to secure endpoints, ensuring only logged-in users can access protected resources.
+I have added JSON Web Token (JWT) authentication to secure endpoints, ensuring only logged-in users can access protected resources.

 🚀 Setup and Installation